kjappelbaum/mofdscribe/docs/source/getting_started.rst

 The benchmarks will run k=5-fold cross validation on the dataset.
 We chose this over a single split, because this is more robust to randomness (and gives at least some indication of the variance of the estimate).

-For running a benchmark with your model, your model must be in the form of a class with `train(idx, structures, y)` and `predict(idx, structures)` methods, for example
+For running a benchmark with your model, your model must be in the form of a class with `fit(idx, structures, y)` and `predict(idx, structures)` methods, for example

 .. code-block:: python